-- 41. Subject to anything to the contrary in the Articles of a company, shareholder approval is not required under the CO for small guarantee companies (or groups) or small private companies (or groups) wishing to take advantage of the reporting exemption. - 42.
-In accordance with section 360 of the new CO, the shareholder approval requirements for the larger "eligible" category of private companies or groups are as follows: - (a) to gain exemption as a larger "eligible" private company at least 75% of all the members must pass a resolution at a general meeting that the company is to fall within the reporting exemption for the financial year, with none objecting; and - (b) to gain exemption for a group of larger "eligible" private companies all the companies in the group individually, as well as the parent of the group, must have obtained the necessary shareholder approval (except for those subsidiaries within the group that fall within the "small private company" category).
+- 41. Subject to anything to the contrary in the Articles of a company, shareholder approval is not required to be obtained by a company wishing to take advantage of the reporting exemption under the CO if the company is a small guarantee company (or group), a small private company (or group) or a mixed group which does not exceed the small private company size limits or small guarantee size limits as applicable under section 366A(4) as set out in paragraph 39A above. - 42.
+In accordance with section 360 of the new CO, the shareholder approval requirements for larger "eligible" private companies or groups are as follows: - (a) to gain exemption as a larger "eligible" private company or group at least 75% of all the members of the company or the holding company of the group (as the case may be) must pass a resolution at a general meeting that the company or the holding company is to fall within the reporting exemption for the financial year; and - (b) none of the members holding the remaining voting rights in that company or the holding company vote against the resolution.